kamiarkordari/Kidnapped-Vehicle/README.md

     |   particle_filter.h
 ```

-The only file you should modify is `particle_filter.cpp` in the `src` directory.
-The file contains the scaffolding of a `ParticleFilter` class and some associated methods.
-Read through the code, the comments, and the header file `particle_filter.h` to get a sense for what this code is expected to do.
+`particle_filter.cpp` in the `src` directory contains the scaffolding of a `ParticleFilter` class and some associated methods.

-If you are interested, take a look at `src/main.cpp` as well.
-This file contains the code that will actually be running your particle filter and calling the associated methods.
+`src/main.cpp` contains the code that runs the particle filter by calling the associated methods.

-## Inputs to the Particle Filter
+### Inputs to the Particle Filter
-You can find the inputs to the particle filter in the `data` directory.

-#### The Map*
-`map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
-Each row has three columns
+Inputs to the particle filter are in the `data` directory. `map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+This Map data is provided by 3D Mapping Solutions GmbH.
-1. x position
-2. y position
-3. landmark id

-### All other data the simulator provides, such as observations and controls.
+All other data the simulator provides, such as observations and controls.

-> * Map data provided by 3D Mapping Solutions GmbH.

 ## Success Criteria
-To check that the particle filter performance we can run ./run.sh in the terminal.
+To check the particle filter's performance we can run ./run.sh in the terminal.
 If it meets the specifications, there will be a "Success!
 Your particle filter passed!" message.

-We look at two metrics:
+These are the two performance metrics:

 1. **Accuracy**: The particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.